How to Clean Your Kitchen After a Flood

 An effing shit load of antique towels of each length, a vintage hairdryer & a mountain of worn-out underwear.

-Last, however, now not least: Knowing exactly which the closest Motel 6 and storage unit locations are, without looking to your cellphone.
+Last, you should know exactly the closest Motel 6 and storage unit locations without looking at your cellphone.